about jonah

 He began his career as a classical musician and has been involved in the production side of live events as a booking agent and concert coordinator.
 He earned his undergraduate degree in vocal performance at Lawrence University and a Master of Music from the New England Conservatory.
 Performance credits include roles at the Aspen Music Festival, Boston Lyric Opera, Dorian Opera Theatre, and Opera Boston.

 He was appointed to Bronx Community Board Four by former Borough President Ruben Diaz Jr. and served on its executive and economic development committees.
-He serves on the boards of The Association of Fundraising Professionals (NYC Chapter; President-Elect) and Grapevine, a giving circle platform that works to democratize philanthropy.
+He served on the boards of The Association of Fundraising Professionals (NYC Chapter; President-Elect) and Grapevine, a giving circle platform that works to democratize philanthropy.
 He is the co-founder of The BIPOC Forum for Fundraisers, a free resource for fundraisers of color.

 A five-time marathoner and Boston-qualifier, he’s usually running or baking when he’s not saying yes to too many projects.